-Nick Barraclough is based at 2 Bedford Row which is renowned for its expertise in cases involving white collar crime and serious fraud.
-He has been involved in cases of money laundering, MTIC fraud, excise fraud, diversion fraud, long-firm fraud, benefit fraud, immigration scams, mortgage fraud and serious cases prosecuted by the Serious Fraud Office.
+I’m based at 2 Bedford Row which is internationally renowned for its expertise in cases involving white collar crime and serious fraud.
+I’ve fought many cases of fraud and money laundering, such as MTIC fraud, excise fraud, diversion fraud, long-firm fraud, benefit fraud, immigration scams, mortgage fraud and serious cases prosecuted by the Serious Fraud Office.

-The following are some examples from the range of the many cases Nick has been involved in:
+The following are just some examples from the range of the many cases I have been involved in:

 R v K: Operation Berg Meeker and Operation Bygone: a trial that spanned 9 months in 2018 involving complex allegations of immigration and tax fraud (cheating the Revenue) which was said to have netted £13million.
 I represented a trainee barrister said to have organised and run the fraud who left the UK to stand in the Bangladesh general election.

-R v K: Defended in this Serious Fraud Office (SFO) prosecution of a defendant accused of conspiring to obtain hundreds of thousands of pounds of investment from American doctors in respect of a curry factory that never existed.
+R v K: Defended in this Serious Fraud Office (SFO) prosecution of a defendant accused of conspiring with others to obtain hundreds of thousands of pounds of investment from American doctors in respect of a factory that never existed.

 R v B and six others: Six defendants were charged in relation to mortgage frauds.
-Nick Barraclough’s client was charged with twelve offences of fraud and false accounting.
-The prosecution were forced to drop the case against his client on the second day of the trial after submissions and disclosure requests made by Nick Barraclough.
+My client was charged with twelve offences of fraud and false accounting.
+The prosecution were forced to drop the case against his client on the second day of the trial after my legal submissions and disclosure requests.

-R v S: Nick Barraclough and Simon Mayo QC were instructed by Bark & Co to contest Confiscation Proceedings following the defendant’s conviction of an MTIC fraud and money laundering case.
+R v S: With Simon Mayo QC , I was instructed by Bark & Co to contest Confiscation Proceedings following the defendant’s conviction of an MTIC fraud and money laundering case.
 The prosecution sought £3.4 million from the defendant.
 They got £13,000.

-R v Butt: Represented a woman who admitted insurance fraud by faking her death in Pakistan to obtain £2.2 million life assurance.
-Nick Barraclough was instructed to mitigate and obtain a favourable sentence.
+R v B: Represented a woman who admitted insurance fraud by faking her death in Pakistan to obtain £2.2 million life assurance.
+I was instructed to mitigate and obtain a favourable sentence.

-R v M: Cigarette smuggling and money laundering: represented a man accused of a large-scale conspiracy to import cigarettes from Europe.
-The defendant wanted to plead guilty and Nick Barraclough secured him a favourable sentence, and avoided Confiscation Proceedings.
+R v M: Cigarette smuggling and money laundering: I represented a man accused of a large-scale conspiracy to import lorry-loads of cigarettes from Europe.
+The defendant wanted to plead guilty and I secured him a favourable sentence, and avoided Confiscation Proceedings.
 The client then instructed to represent him in a 110-kilo cocaine smuggling case in which his defence was that he believed he was smuggling cigarettes rather than cocaine (he was found not guilty).

-R v N and others: Nick Barraclough’s client was accused of transferring criminal property.
+R v N and others: My client was accused of transferring criminal property.
 She was alleged to have used her position as an accounts payable clerk to set up false customer accounts to which she wrongly transferred more than £500,000.
-Following mid-trial legal submissions from Nick Barraclough, the prosecution changed the charges.
-Nick Barraclough then successfully argued that the prosecution had no case on the new charges.
-The case against his client was halted and a not guilty verdict was recorded.
+Following my mid-trial legal submissions, the prosecution changed the charges.
+I then successfully argued that the prosecution had no case on the new charges.
+The case against my client was halted and a not guilty verdict was recorded.
 The two co-defendants were subsequently convicted.

-R v R: Successfully prosecuted the defendant in a 5-week money laundering and possession of criminal property trial in which the defendant used cloned credit and credit card details obtained from petrol station employees to obtain hundreds of thousands of pounds worth of designer goods.
+R v R: A 5-week money laundering and possession of criminal property trial in which the defendant used cloned credit and credit card details obtained from petrol station employees to obtain hundreds of thousands of pounds worth of designer goods.
 Police discovered an Aladdin’s cave of goods in his house.
 He also fraudulently applied for a mortgage.